pelusitoro/Anopheles-OpenSpliceAI/README.md

 ## **4. Predict and plot splice sites**

 Once inside the notebook, the only cell you need to change is the first one, to specify the input files and output directories.
+Make sure you set the notebook kernel to the conda environment you have created with the required packages.

 ```python
 from Bio import SeqIO